 Stick to a regular diet planGenerally speaking, weight loss is a game of calories in versus calories out.
 However, this isn't cut and dry.
 Within a diet, hormones and hunger levels need controlling, so the impulse to overeat is taken away.

 Remember the body works via signals, Your body holds onto fat because it can't anticipate where the next meal is coming from.
 Most people in the Western world follow the sumo wrestler diet.
 Sumo wrestlers carry so much fat.
 They only eat twice a day, they starve themselves overnight, binge in the morning and again at night.
 Their bodies store fat because the signals can't point to where the next meal is coming from.

 Supplement wiselyMake sure to nail the basics before delving into supplementation.
-Many people prioritise supplements such as detox tea and meal replacement shakes over real food, training and recovery ? and Lockhart feels this is a problem.
+Many people prioritize supplements such as detox tea and meal replacement shakes over real food, training and recovery, and Lockhart feels this is a problem.

 don't buy into fad diets